ccxtechnologies/nuttx/README.md

 Once NuttX is built, the image file nuttx.bin is placed in `{TOPDIR}`.

-Please keep in mind that both ***ccx*** and ***imrt1064-evk*** board configs can only generate the bootable image intended to be run from the SDCard (and then copied to DTCM).
+Please keep in mind that both ***ccx*** and ***imxrt1064-evk*** board configs can only generate bootable image intended to be run from SDCard (and then copied to DTCM).

-Use dd to copy the image to the microSD Card.
+Use dd to copy the built image to microSD Card.

-Erase the first 4K (replace "yourblockdevice" with the proper block device name for the SDCard):
+Erase the first 4K (replace "yourblockdevice" with proper block device name for SDCard):

     dd if=/dev/zero of=/dev/yourblockdevice count=4 bs=1K

 Navigate to `{TOPDIR}`

-Flash nuttx.bin onto the SDCard (replace "yourblockdevice" with the proper block device name for the SDCard):
+Flash nuttx.bin onto the SDCard (replace "yourblockdevice" with proper block device name for SDCard):

     dd if=nuttx.bin of=/dev/yourblockdevice seek=1 bs=1K